cpr0821/Ticket_Reservation_Java/README.md

   - Ability to login and track customer orders
   - Customer can add, change, and cancel orders and see receipts for their orders
   - Also an administrative interface

+  **Notes:

+  Usernames and passwords are in a DAT file